weimutter6688/user-info/README.md

             # ssl_certificate_key /path/to/key.pem;

             location /api { # Proxy requests starting with /api to the backend
-                # Ensure this port matches the one Gunicorn/Uvicorn is bound to (e.g., 8001)
+                # Ensure this port matches the one Gunicorn/Uvicorn is bound to in ExecStart (e.g., 8001)
                 proxy_pass http://127.0.0.1:8001;
                 proxy_set_header Host $host;
                 proxy_set_header X-Real-IP $remote_addr;